-However, having the constitution on your side is of little solace if you have to engage a lawyer, fork out slowly proceeds through the legal system.
+However, having the constitution on your side is of little solace if you have to engage a lawyer, fork out thousands of dollars and wait months while the case slowly proceeds through the legal system.
 The whole process is frightening, and in many instances caused the citizens to withdraw from the issue about which they were concerned.
 This is why Pring and Canan called these legal actions SLAPPs: they discouraged legitimate public participation in matters affecting people's lives.